zcyc/protorenumber/README.md

 # ProtoRenumber

-ProtoRenumber is a command-line tool written in Rust that renumbers the fields in Protobuf (`.proto') files, preserving the original field order
+ProtoRenumber is a command-line tool written in Rust that renumbers the fields in Protobuf (`.proto`) files, preserving the original field order

 The tool is particularly useful for developers who want to clean up or reorganise Protobuf files by assigning sequential field numbers starting from 1